mhoennig/hs.hsadmin.ng/README.md

 -   internal (Angular) frontend: amend input fields for multiline, if applicable
 -   internal (Angular) frontend: check if dates are properly formatted
 -   \*Mapper: add displayLabel for entity itself and parents
--   DTOs: add access-right annotations with customized JSON serializer/deserializer
+-   \*DTO: add access-right annotations with customized JSON serializer/deserializer
 -   Validator: implement entity-based validator and call it in the generated service
 -   external API: add new type to client library